syakirharis25/GitHub-activities/README.md

 **Mantra / Chant : WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !**

-**Current Motto : Just Do It!
-Carpe Diem!
-When you are in a rally racing like WRC, in a mission, you just want to seize the day!**

 # Brief introduction about GitHub and Microsoft
 *** **GitHub, Inc.** owned by **Microsoft Corporation**, both from United States of America <br />
 *** **Microsoft Corporation** founded by `William Henry Gates III` and `Paul Gardner Allen` <br />